StasIvan77/angular-product-management/README.md

 ## Features
 Display a list of products with basic information.
-Create, update, and delete products.
+Create, update, and delete products. (working on it...)
-View product details and edit product information.
+View product details and edit product information. (working on it...)
-Manage tags with create, update, and delete functionality.
-Associate tags with products.
+Manage tags with create, update, and delete functionality. (+) Associate tags with products.(working on it...)
-Filter products based on selected tags.
+Filter products based on selected tags. (working on it...)

 ## Usage

 Product List Page:
-The home page displays a list of products.
+The home page displays a list of products.(+)
-Click the "Create Product" button to add a new product.
+Click the "Create Product" button to add a new product.(working on it...)
-Use the "Delete" button to remove a product from the list.
+Use the "Delete" button to remove a product from the list.(temporally not working)

 Product Detail Page:
-Click on a product in the list to view its details.
-Use the "Edit" button to update product information.
+Click on a product in the list to view its details.(+) Use the "Edit" button to update product information.(working on it...)
 Click "Delete" to remove the selected product. (not working yet)